daffl/zfmustache/README.markdown

 You can clone the GIT repository directly in your library folder:

 > cd myapp

-> git clone git@github.com:daffl/zfmustache.git library/Mustache
+> git clone git@github.com:daffl/zfmustache.git -b zfmustache library/Mustache

 Or add it as a GIT submodule to your existing repository:

-> git submodule add git@github.com:daffl/zfmustache.git library/Mustache
+> git submodule add git@github.com:daffl/zfmustache.git -b zfmustache library/Mustache

 > git submodule init